Macrometacorp/docs/docs/queryworkers/query-workers.md

 ### Delete a Query Worker

-Click the red minus sign to permanently delete the Query Worker.
+Click the red minus sign to permanently delete the query worker.

 ## Edit a Query Worker